 The brisket was absolutely smoked to perfection, had a perfect smoke ring, and was one of the top three briskets I have ever had.
 The beef ribs were perfectly seasoned, very juicy, and the meat was falling off the bone.
 I was also impressed with their two types of sausages, which they make themselves unlike most of the other BBQ joints.
 Both were flavorful, but I particularly liked the extra kick that the jalapeno cheddar sausage had.
 Even the beans were out of this world tasty.
 The fried okra was good too, but paled in comparison to the beans.
 If you absolutely have to have BBQ sauce on your meat, their sauce was pretty good but you are doing this meat a disservice by adding any sauce to it.

 After eating at Pecan Lodge, I can honestly say that I finally found a great barbecue restaurant in the DFW area.
 Ever since I moved to the area in 2002, I have looked far and wide for good BBQ and finally my search has paid off.
 This place was far better than any of the DFW barbecue places I have tried and rivals some of the best in the central Texas.
-I would rate Pecan Lodge a 9 on my 10 point scale.
+I would rate Pecan Lodge a 5 on a 5 point scale.
 I thoroughly enjoyed this dining experience and believe this place lived up to the hype.
 My wife raved about it on the way home and our friends seemed to really enjoy it as well.
 I don’t know how soon I will be willing to go back and stand in line for 90 minutes, but I will do it again sometime and order extra to take home!

 |The owner came out and put this sign on this gentlemen to inform those behind him that they were most likely out of luck today!|